AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

 ## Usage

 The most common case of using data tree is data grid.
+Data grid represents hierarchy of data.
+Here is a sample representing data division.